-Improve Your Social Skills (2014) is a practical guide to help readers improve their social skills and emotional intelligence.
+Improve Your Social Skills (2014) is a practical guide to help readers improve their social skills and social intelligence.

 - Social anxiety is a fake fear and you can overcome it